The MLA and international medical graduates

 No. We propose to maintain other pathways used by IMGs to apply to register with a licence to practise.
 These routes include:

-From December 2018, we are consulting on whether we continue these pathways.
+In 2019, we are consulting on whether we continue these pathways.

 Will doctors from the European Economic Area (EEA) have to take the MLA?